Important Dates for the November 7, 2023 Election:

 Register to Vote

 Make sure you’re registered to vote no later than 30 days before an election.
-The deadline to register to vote in the November election is October 10, 2023.
+The deadline to register to vote in the May 6 Primary and Special Election is April 7, 2025

 On the Ohio Secretary of State’s website, you can: